sean-comerford/EIT-Epsilon/README.md

 ## Set up your Python virtual environment

+### Creating an environment using Conda

 We strongly recommend installing [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) as your virtual environment manager if you don’t already use it.

 1. Install Miniconda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/
 2. Create a new virtual environment using conda
-   - `conda create --name <name_of_your_choice> python=3.8.10 -y`
+   - `conda create --name <name_of_your_choice> python=3.11.9 -y`
-   - In this example, we use Python 3.8.10, but you can opt for a different version if you need it for your particular project
+   - In this example, we use Python 3.11.9, but you can opt for a different version if you need it for your particular project
 3. Activate the new environment: `conda activate <name_of_your_choice>`

-## How to install dependencies
+### How to install dependencies

 Declare any dependencies in `requirements.txt` for `pip` installation.